spatie/laravel-failed-job-monitor/README.md

 return [

     /**
-     * If a jobs fails we will send you a notification via these channels.
+     * If a job fails we will send you a notification via these channels.
      * You can use "mail", "slack" or both.
      */
     'senders' => ['mail'],